Industrial Markets Are All About the New Supply

 Perhaps it’s been overlooked because the industrial category has been doing far better than any other part of commercial real estate.
 However, better is relative and there will still be implications from market and macroeconomic conditions.

-The study was done about the largest 25 U.S. industrial markets.
-Out of the 77 markets that Colliers tracks, these 25 represent 76% of the total industrial base across the total markets.
+Out of the total 77 markets that Colliers tracks, 25 of the top ones represent 76% of the total industrial base across the total markets.

 Industrial was, with multifamily, one of the two darling property types during the pandemic.
 Investors badly wanted to invest, prices rose, cap rates fell, and many people thought it would go on forever.

 But in the past year, properties under construction dropped by half.
-New supply fell by 18% year over year in the biggest markets.
+New supply fell by 18% year-over-year in the biggest markets.
 The decline happened faster than in the overall industrial markets.
 In the second quarter of 2024 alone, the amount under construction was 225.2 million square feet, a drop of 49.8%.
-Colliers says it’s an indication that recovery in the top 25 will likely be faster than the remaining markets.
+Colliers said it’s an indication that recovery in the top 25 will likely be faster than the remaining markets.

 Phoenix had the greatest inventory growth at 11.5% year over year.
 That was an additional 43.4 million square feet.
 In terms of raw space counts, Dallas-Fort Worth saw an increase of 6.3% annually, which was the second-largest increase by that measure.

 By raw square footage, Dallas-Fort Worth had the biggest growth at 64.3 million square feet.
 Atlanta was second with 44.4 million square feet.
 Phoenix’s 43.4 million square feet was third.
-Fourth was Houston at 38.6 million square feet.
-Chicago was sixth with 34.2 million square feet and Greater Los Angeles was 33.5 square feet.
+Houston was fourth at 38.6 million square feet.
+That was followed by Chicago with 34.2 million square feet and the Greater Los Angeles, taking up 33.5 million square feet.

 After that, figures fell sharply.
 Philadelphia came in behind the others at 18.2 square feet.
 The average across all the metro areas that Colliers looked at was 16.3 million square feet.